Maalot Educational Network | Evaluated Learning Experience

 Studies in the Books of Kings I and II (REL239)

-Upon successful completion of the course, students will be able to: read, translate and interpret Biblical and pertinent Rabbinical and classical Jewish literature pertaining to Books: Kings I and II and identify and describe major themes found in those literatures.
+Upon successful completion of the course, students will be able to translate, interpret and compare Biblical, Rabbinical and classic Jewish literature pertaining to the Books Kings I and II and identify and describe major themes found in those books.